AshutoshRajGupta/Recipe-Generator-Chatbot-with-RAG/README.md

-# Recipe Generator Chatbot with RAG (Retrieval-Augmented Generation)
+# Recipe Generator Chatbot with RAG (Retrieval-Augmented Generation) using Langflow

 **"AI Recipe Master: A Chatbot with RAG-Powered Recipe Retrieval"**